Our Contact Form is Temporarily Closed.

 If your school is considering or currently running hatching projects, please download our information sheet to ensure it’s the last one they run.
 These projects frequently result in unwanted roosters and chicks with developmental issues that overwhelm sanctuaries.
 We encourage educational alternatives that don’t create more animals in need of rescue.

-While our contact form is temporarily unavailable, we still appreciate your support!
-Subscribe to our newsletter below to stay updated on our work and future rescue capabilities.
+Subscribe to our Substack newsletter below to stay updated on our work, the animals in our care and our future rescue capabilities.